...

 June 2012 – A step up from the simple snap of Legos but short of any complicated instructions, Erector sets have let children (or enterprising adults) build miniature hot rods and handheld cranes for about a century.
 On a much larger scale, one company takes the toy’s philosophy and applies it to Prefabricated Steel Buildings.

-Universal Steel of America, Suwanee, Ga., designs, manufactures and delivers structures made for any use.
-They range from small storage and general contractor shops to spacious airplane hangars, equestrian arenas and industrial and agricultural operations.
+Universal Steel of America, Peachtree Corners, Ga., designs, manufactures and delivers Pre-Engineered Steel Buildings made for any use.
+They range from general buildings, mini storage, retail shops, office warehouses, shopping centers, airplane hangars, sports and equestrian arenas, industrial and agricultural operations.

 “All your assembly drawings and components are individually marked, so everything is cross-referenced between assembly drawings,” says Stephen Tanco, CEO at Universal Steel.
 “The components being individually marked makes it very easy for someone that doesn’t have a background in construction.”